How much cash do heirs get?

 Are you attorneys?

-No, but do work with attorneys.
+No, but we work with attorneys.
 If you have one, we can work with yours.

 I see somebody listed as deceased, but they aren’t.